Saint Clement's Church (Philadelphia): Architecture

 In 1929 the City of Philadelphia undertook a project to widen North 20th Street by some 40 ft.
 St. Clement's Church was in the middle of the proposed expansion.
 Facing the prospect of having to demolish the church, the vestry undertook a project to move it.
 The two houses to the immediate west of the church (at 2028 and 2030 Cherry St.) were acquired and demolished, and the 5000 ST structure was raised onto steel beams, moved 40 ft to the west, and placed onto a newly built foundation.
 The move itself took place between July 11 and July 16, 1929.

 The interior of the church is dominated by the large carved oak reredos and triptych, installed in 1908, which stand above the high altar.
 The central panel of the triptych depicts Christ on the cross, clothed in the vestments of the Holy Sacrifice of the Mass, with the Blessed Virgin Mary and Saint John the Apostle at the foot of the cross.
 South of the sanctuary is the Lady Chapel, which features an altar and reredos of English red stone.
 The central niche of the reredos contains a statue of the Virgin and Child while the two side niches contain statues of Saint Joseph and Saint Elizabeth with Saint John the Baptist.
 Located in the nave, the Shrine of Our Lady of Clemency climbs to a height of some 25 ft and features a statue of the Blessed Virgin depicted as Queen of Heaven replete with crown and sceptre.
 The nave also contains shrines dedicated to the church's major patron, Pope Clement I, pope from 88-97 AD, and to the church's minor patron, Saint Catherine of Alexandria.
-The church's four manual, 51 rank pipe organ is Austin Organ Company Opus 507, which was originally installed in 1914.